AquaSat/AquaMatch_lakeSR/README.md

 This {targets} list calculates "Point of Inaccessibility", also known as Cheybyshev Center for all lakes/reservoirs/impoundments greater than 1ha in surface area using the NHDPlus polygons using the {nhdplusTools} package and the `poi()` function in the {polylabelr} package.
-Alaska waterbodies are not included in the NHDPlusv2, so they are downloaded by url from The National Map and are processed in a separate target.
+Alaska, HI, and some other HUC4 waterbodies are not included in the NHDPlusv2, so they are downloaded by url from The National Map and are processed in a separate target.

 **Note**: this group of targets will take up to 4h to complete.